Whether to lock or float a mortgage rate is a crucial question for borrowers. And one that's not easy to answer.

-After we receive your completed application and appraisal lock in fee, you may give us your written lock-in request between 10 a.m. and 4 p.m. on any business day.
+After we receive your completed application and mortgage deposit, you may give us your written lock-in request between 10 a.m. and 4 p.m. on any business day.
 For purchase transactions we will need the fully executed sales contract.

 There are three ways to submit your lock-in request:

 Your request should include the specific rate and points available that day which you wish to lock in and it must be signed and dated by you or a co-applicant.
-Please call Member Services at (804) 323-6800 or (800) 285-6609 to get current rate quotes.
+We also need the property address if that has not yet been provided.

 We will send a confirmation letter within 5 business days of receiving your lock-in request to let you know that we received and accept your request.
 This letter is not a commitment to make the loan or to close your loan by a specific date.